-Saving the Lives of Mothers and Newborns in the Health Network of Otuzco and Julcán in the La Libertad Region of Peru
+Saving the Lives of Mothers and Newborns in the La Libertad Region of Peru

-In order to improve the quality of maternal and neonatal health services and to promote healthy and safe motherhood in the provinces of Otuzco and Julcán in La Libertad region of Peru, Pathfinder will work through medical schools, grassroots organizations, and local governments to improve the responsiveness and effectiveness of maternal and neonatal services, increasing the capacity of physicians, nurses and midwives to provide quality maternal and neonatal health services at all levels of the health care system—including hospitals, health centers, and health posts.
+To achieve this goal of reducing maternal mortality, Pathfinder works through medical schools, grassroots organizations, and local governments to improve the responsiveness and effectiveness of maternal and neonatal services.
+Pathfinder's work is key to increasing the capacity of physicians, nurses, and midwives to provide quality maternal and neonatal health services at all levels of the health care system—including hospitals, health centers, and health posts.

-Pathfinder will use its strategic partnership with the Ministry of Health, the National Strategy on Sexual and Reproductive Health and the Health Department of the Region of La Libertad, the Regional Government of La Libertad and the Peruvian Society of Obstetrics and Gynecology to promote a concerted and sustained action to address maternal death in this region of Peru.
+Because sustainability is crucial to the project's success, Pathfinder works closely with the Ministry of Health, the National Strategy on Sexual and Reproductive Health and the Health Department of the Region of La Libertad, the Regional Government of La Libertad, and the Peruvian Society of Obstetrics and Gynecology to promote a concerted and sustained action to address maternal death in this region of Peru.

-Pathfinder will work toward achieving the following objectives:
+Pathfinder is working to achieve the following objectives:

-- By 2015, increase capacity of 486 health providers to provide quality maternal and neonatal care in 59 health facilities in the provinces of Otuzco and Julcán in La Libertad.
+- Increase capacity of 486 health providers to provide quality maternal and neonatal care in 59 health facilities in the provinces of Otuzco and Julcán in La Libertad

-- By 2015, improve community members’ knowledge of safe maternal and neonatal practices in the provinces of Otuzco and Julcán in La Libertad.
+- Improve community members’ knowledge of safe maternal and neonatal practices in the provinces of Otuzco and Julcán in La Libertad

 This project advanced the promotion of respiratory health and the prevention of TB among government authorities, educational institutions, teachers, and students.